rrigato/architecture/cursor/cursor_release_notes.md

 - BugBot = Plugin to automatically review github PRs
 - cursor memories remembers facts from converstations at a project level
 - supports mcp integration

+# 1.2
+- You can queue up multiple simiple tasks for the cursor agent and order them
+- Cursor agent can resolve merge conflicts